-Templates councils may wish to use including industry permit forms are available from Roads and Maritime.
+Templates councils may wish to use including industry permit forms are available from Transport for NSW.
 These templates cover all potential access requests eligible for permits under the delegation and these templates have been approved for use by the NHVR.
 If you wish to use different council permit templates, these must be submitted by councils to the NHVR for approval.
 In considering access requests councils may seek any additional information that it requires to make a decision from the heavy vehicle operator.

 In accordance with the HVNL, a road manager can only deny an access application if the heavy vehicle journey will or is likely to:

 - Impose adverse effects on the community arising from noise, emissions or traffic congestion or from other matters stated in approved guidelines; or